-Last week we returned to Walt Disney World for the reopening of some hotels and resort restaurants, and did a stay to see the changes for ourselves.
-In this two-part post, we’re sharing health & safety modifications in common areas, our room, and more.
+We returned to Walt Disney World for the reopening of hotels and resorts, and did a stay to review the changes for ourselves.
+In this post, we’re sharing photos of health & safety modifications in common areas, our room, and more.
 In so doing, we’ll share our experience and make some recommendations.

 We’ve opted to break this up into two posts, covering aspects of the modified resort and dining experience here.
 You’ve probably already read about all of this in the abstract via our Walt Disney World Resort Hotel ‘Know Before You Go’ Info page.
 You’ve possibly also been inundated with images of the changes via social media.

-Simultaneously, we’re sharing Our Surreal Stay at Walt Disney World: Sunset Funset.
+Simultaneously, we’re sharing Our Surreal Stay at Walt Disney World.
 That’s a good read if you’re looking for some semblance of normalcy and want to hear something upbeat, devoid of the recent complaints about Walt Disney World’s reservation systems and all of this.
 However, if you’re looking for photos of new signage and safety protocol, this is the post for you!

 This trip was surreal for a couple of reasons.
 The first is the more obvious one–the signage and health safety protocol, which is addressed here.
 The second is the total lack of guests around the resorts, which is covered more in the other post.